jess-of-the-woods/tid_til/notes/javascript/notes.md

 ---
 ### Scope
 Each local scope can also see all the local scopes that contain it.
 JavaScript only has local & global scope.
 It doesn't have block scope.
 Functions are the only things that create local scope.
 All variables from blocks around a function’s definition are visible—meaning both those in function bodies that enclose it and those at the top level of the program.

 ### Hoisting
 When you declare and initialize a variable below other code that has the same scope, its as if the variable is being declared at the top of the code and then initialised later.
-Function definitions are also hoisted, that is they are parsed before other code and therefore are available to be called before they are declared
+Function declarations are also hoisted, that is they are parsed before other code and therefore are available to be called before they are declared

+Hoisting is JavaScript's default behavior of moving declarations to the top of the current scope.

+Hoisting applies to variable declarations and to function declarations.

 ---
 ### Debugging